ps-trivia/ps-trivia.github.io/trivia-tracker.md

 ##### Main Series Clause

-All questions about Pokemon games are in the context of the main series games.
+All questions about Pokemon games are in the context of the most recent main series games.
 If the answer to your question comes from a side game and could apply to main series mechanics/characters, you must mention which side game you're referring to in your question.
 Pokemon Let's Go and Pokemon Legends: Arceus are not main series games.

-Furthermore, all questions will assume the National Dex, which includes new Pokemon introduced in Pokemon Legends: Arceus.
-Therefore, Ursaring would be NFE and Eviolite would be treated as if it works on Ursaring.
-Asking about moves introduced in Pokemon Legends: Arceus without specifying the context of Pokemon Legends: Arceus would also be allowed.
-However, all mechanics, such as battle mechanics, item mechanics, move mechanics, etc. would default to the context of the current VGC game, which would currently be Pokemon Scarlet and Violet.
+Furthermore, all questions will assume the National Dex.
+However, all mechanics, such as battle mechanics, item mechanics, move mechanics, etc. would default to the context of the current VGC game, which are currently Pokemon Scarlet and Violet.

 ![Main series](/assets/images/tt-main-series.png)
 *Skyridge Machamp has the ability Immunity in the TCG, but Zangoose counts because of Main Series Clause.*

-##### Recency Clause

-All Pokemon questions are in the context of the most recently released game(s), unless otherwise noted in the question.

 ![Recency](/assets/images/tt-recency.png)
 *Regardless of the asker’s intentions, the question must go to Trivia User 2, due to Recency Clause.*